codeforamerica/form-flow-starter-app/README.md

    url: jdbc:postgresql://localhost:5432/childcare-illinois
    username: childcare-illinois
 ```
-following the example from the last step.

 5. Follow the instructions to [set up an env file in intellij](#setup-envfile-in-intellij) for your new repository.